simerplaha/demo-scalajs-reactnative-app/README.md

 npm run start
 ```

+## Runtime error

-Runtime error: I'm getting the following runtime error after upgrading the React-native version to latest.
+I'm getting the following runtime error after upgrading the React-native version to latest.
 This seems to be a JS
 issue which I will try to work on soon.

 ```